Flipkart starts hyperlocal service 'Flipkart Quick', to expand to 6 cities by year-end | Business

 Flipkart starts hyperlocal service 'Flipkart Quick', to expand to 6 cities by year-end

-Walmart-owned Flipkart on Tuesday announced the launch of its hyperlocal delivery service 'Flipkart Quick' that will enable customers to receive grocery, fresh vegetables, meat and mobile phones in 90 minutes.
-The service will be available in select locations in Bengaluru initially and gradually scaled up and expanded to six large cities by the end of the year, Flipkart Vice-President Sandeep Karwa told PTI.
+Walmart-owned Flipkart on Tuesday announced the launch of its hyperlocal delivery service 'Flipkart Quick' starting with Bengaluru, a move that will further intensify competition with rival Amazon and other players in the segment.
+The service, which will enable customers to receive items like grocery, fresh vegetables, meat and mobile phones in 90 minutes, will be available in select locations in Bengaluru initially and be gradually scaled up to six other cities by the end of the year, Flipkart Vice-President Sandeep Karwa told PTI.

+Interestingly, Flipkart had last week announced the acquisition of Walmart India's cash-and-carry business in the country.
+Karwa said in the future, the company will also partner with chains of local stores in various cities that focus on quality and service standards.

-Flipkart will also leverage its partnerships with companies like Ninjacart and Shadowfax for the service.
+Flipkart , which had recently raised USD 1.2 billion funding from a Walmart-led group, will also leverage its partnerships with companies like Ninjacart and Shadowfax for the service.
 "We start today in Bengaluru with Shadowfax as our partner and they are going to deliver these products in 90 minutes.
 We are going to also enable Ekart (Flipkart's logistics arm) to be a partner.
 Eventually, we also believe that there will be some offline store partners who might say whenever there is an order within the vicinity from my store, I can do that job," he said.

 Many players, including Flipkart, have tried the 90-minute delivery model in the past but have not been able to scale it.
 "It's not an easy problem to solve.
 We wanted to ensure that the experience is consistent and that the unit economics is playing out well.
 There is a very strong tech which we have deployed using which we believe we will be in a position to do it consistently...and we believe that unit economics is something which we should be able to solve," Karwa said.
 Flipkart Quick will provide consumers with an assortment of more than 2,000 products in categories varying from grocery, fresh produce, dairy, meat, mobile phones, electronics accessories, stationery items and home accessories in the first phase.
 Consumers can choose to order in the next 90 minutes or book a 2-hour slot as per their convenience, and the orders get delivered between 6 am to midnight with a minimum delivery fee of Rs 29.
 Flipkart Quick will debut in Bengaluru in select locations, including Whitefield, Panathur, HSR Layout, BTM Layout, Banashankari, KR Puram and Indiranagar.